jrohel/NetMount/README.md

 -----
 ## `netmount-server` (Directory Sharing Server)
 - A cross-platform user-space application that shares directories over the network.
+- Any directory can be shared, including the root (/) directory.
+- The physical location of the directory is irrelevant (hard disk, RAM-based, CD-ROM, network-mounted drive, ...)
+- Uses the UDP protokol
+- Implements file name conversion to DOS 8.3 format.
 - Supports POSIX-compliant operating systems (Linux, *BSD, macOS, etc.) and Microsoft Windows.
 - Can run as a non-root/unprivileged user.
 - Supports multiple simultaneous instances, each with unique IP/port bindings.